Skip to main content

 • character development

-• “Some RPGs are suited for exposition through long stretches of dialogue, but this game finds a way to weave character development into the songs/battles themselves.”
+• “Some RPGs are suited for exposition through long stretches of dialogue, but this game finds a way to weave character development into the songs and battles themselves.”

 • “However, the storyline doesn't flow the best because of the lack of character development and character building.”

-• “There is no character development at all with any characters until the very end when it matters least (meaning kinda late for players to care for these characters).”
+• “There is no character development at all with any characters until the very end when it matters least, meaning it's kind of late for players to care for these characters.”

 • “The first half of the game goes at a breakneck pace, throwing wacky characters in your face while barely giving them character development, screentime, or sometimes even an introduction.”